r-lib/httr2/README.md

 ## Installation

-You can install httr from CRAN with:
+You can install httr2 from CRAN with:

 ``` r
 install.packages("httr2")